 How often will the tutor meet with your child?

-Length and frequency of sessions should also be based on your child’s personal preferences.
-Some children are simply unable to focus after a long day at school, which is why morning sessions, or even sessions during the school day, might be a better choice.
-Also, consider the length of the session – some kids can remain focused for an hour or even two, while other students may perform better in shorter, more frequent sessions.
+The length and frequency of sessions should also be based on your child’s personal preferences.
+Some children cannot focus after a long day at school, so morning or even sessions during the school day might be a better choice.
+Also, consider the session length – some kids can remain focused for an hour or two, while other students may perform better in shorter, more frequent sessions.

 Will the tutor provide regular progress reports to you?

-Once you hire a tutor to instruct your child, it is important to track the progress your child makes.
-In addition to receiving regular reports from the tutor, you may also ask your child’s teacher to provide regular reports on how the tutoring sessions are benefitting your child in the classroom.
+Once you hire a tutor to instruct your child, it is important to track your child's progress.
+In addition to receiving regular reports from the tutor, you may also ask your child’s teacher to provide regular reports on how the tutoring sessions benefit your child in the classroom.

 Is the teacher or school administrator familiar with the tutor?

 Finally, once you choose a tutor for your child, check with the school or your child’s teacher to find out if they are familiar with the person.
-Good tutors tend to have stellar reputations in their communities, so you can use your resources to determine whether the professional you choose will be able to provide your child the greatest possible benefit.
+Good tutors tend to have stellar reputations in their communities, so you can use your resources to determine whether the professional you choose will be able to provide your child with the most significant possible benefit.

 Tutors sometimes become a necessary part of the academic experience for struggling students.
-By taking the time to choose the best tutor for your child’s needs, you can rest assured your child will get the greatest benefit from his tutoring experience.
+By choosing the best tutor for your child’s needs, you can rest assured your child will benefit most from his tutoring experience.